 \section{Related Work}

-There has been significant work in developing primal-dual algorithms that harness Fenchel Duality for distributed optimization where samples are distributed across compute nodes.
+There has been significant work in developing primal-dual algorithms using Fenchel Duality for distributed optimization where samples are distributed.
 One of the leading frameworks on this front is CoCoA.
 However, these algorithms do not properly handle data that is distributed over both samples and features.
-This extension from partitioning data over a single axis direction to both directions is not a trivial extension, especially in the primal-dual case where now multiple clients share different copies of the same dual variables and the same primal weights.
-D3CA is the first algorithm to extend CoCoA to the case where data is distributed over samples and features \citep{d3ca}.
-However, D3CA has no analytical convergence guarantees and has convergence problems in practice with small regularization constant.
+This extension from partitioning data over a single axis direction to both directions is not trivial, especially in the primal-dual case where now multiple clients share different copies of the same dual variables and primal weights.
+D3CA is the first algorithm to extend CoCoA to the case where data are distributed over samples and features \citep{d3ca}.
+However, D3CA has no convergence analysis and has convergence problems in practice with small regularization constant.
 HyFDCA fixes these issues with D3CA and is altered to ensure that the privacy requirements for FL are met.
-Block-splitting ADMM is the only other distributed optimization algorithm that can handle distributed samples and features.
+Block-splitting ADMM is the only other algorithm that can handle distributed samples and features.
 However, as \cite{d3ca} show, the empirical performance of block-splitting ADMM is poor and full client participation is needed.
-HyFDCA and the associated proofs, while focused on the federated setting, can also be utilized in the distributed optimization setting where both samples and features are distributed across computational nodes.
+HyFDCA and the associated proofs, while focused on the federated setting, can also be utilized in the distributed optimization setting where both samples and features are distributed.

 There has been substantial work in horizontal FL where samples are distributed across clients but each sample contains the full set of features.
 One of the most commonly used algorithms is FedAvg which, in essence, computes model weights on each client using stochastic gradient descent (SGD), then averages together these model weights in an iterative fashion.
 FedAvg can be naively extended to the hybrid FL case by computing client weights locally, as before, then concatenating the model weights and averaging at the overlaps.
 From now on, this modified version of FedAvg is what is meant when referencing FedAvg in the hybrid FL setting.
 Empirical results in Section \ref{sec:experiments} demonstrate that this naive extension is not satisfactory, and focused algorithms with satisfactory performance specifically for hybrid FL must be developed.
 The convergence rate of HyFDCA matches FedAvg \citep{fedavg_convergence} in the special case of horizontal FL.
 Furthermore, HyFDCA does not require smooth loss functions unlike FedAvg, making the convergence results more flexible.